QueryClick/creating-a-basic-web-application-using-nodejs/README.md

 # CREATING A BASIC WEB APPLICATION USING NODE.JS
 This code is from a WBF presentation at QueryClick.

+**Note:** For anyone outside QueryClick coming across this.
+Feel free to use this software!
+The application was built in around 20 minutes so it isn't very good...
+But hey, if you want to improve it, submit a PR!

 ## Installation
 1. Install Node.js - https://nodejs.org/en/download/
 2. With your CLI, CD to where you want the application to be saved from git.